I’ve spent five years with research books learning about The Great War, World War I, WWI.

 Told chronologically, as you would expect, its approach was through the major players as their “big moments” arrived.
 We learned about Archduke Ferdinand, for example, in the chapter about his death.

-This gave me insight into the characters–many of whom I was surprisingly familiar with from books I’ve read over the years.
+This gave me insight into the characters.
+(I was surprisingly familiar with many from books I’ve read over the years.

 The chapters are short and pointed, but not overwhelming in detail.